DIAL-RPI/PIPO-FAN/README.md

 ```

 ## Multi-organ segmentation over multiple datasets
 In this section the network can be trained over multiple datasets.
 Similar to last section, but the combination of multiple datasets are used for training.
+BTCV, LiTS, KiTS and spleen datasets are used in our experiments.

 ## Citation
 ```